SVRTK/auto-proc-svrtk/README.md

 Scripts for automated SVRTK reconstruction dockers
 ====================

-This repository contains the pipelines for automated fetal SVRTK reconstruction [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/svrtk).
+This repository contains the pipelines for MONAI-based automated fetal MRI reconstruction [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/svrtk).

-- The repository and code for automation of SVR reconstruction were created by Alena Uus.
+- The repository and code for automation of SVR reconstruction were designed and created by Alena Uus.

+See also:

 - Integration via AIDE is led by Tom Roberts: https://github.com/SVRTK.